 Unlike the new moon, which is all about setting new intentions, the full moon is the perfect time to let go of things; to release what is no longer serving you.
 And while there are many ways to remove things from your mind, body and spirit, many people forget about the energy that remains within their surroundings.
 So, as you wrap up your full moon ritual, don’t forget to burn some sage and shift it into the corners of your home to ensure that your living space is ready for the new phase.

 The full moon is the Universe inviting you to take a pause and to reflect on what your mind, body and spirit needs – and doesn’t need as you prepare for the next phase.
 With these full moon activities, you’ll be prepared to conquer every 28-30 days with new intentions and manifestations.
+Also, now that you know 5 things you should do on a full moon, come read about what not to do on the night of a full moon.

 If you enjoyed reading this post, please leave a comment below and subscribe to our newsletter.